ubruhin/LibrePCB/dev/doxygen/pages/library.md

   [UUID] or the meaning of pins changes, all librepcb::library::Component which have references to that librepcb::library::Symbol will break their functionality.

-If one of these things need to be changed, this must be done by creating a new element (with a new [UUID]) and (optionally) marking the original element as deprecated.
+If one of these things needs to be changed, this must be done by creating a new element (with a new [UUID]) and (optionally) marking the original element as deprecated.

 # Internationalization of Library Elements {#doc_library_i18n}

 Each library element must contain English (`en_US`) texts (name, description, keywords, ...), other languages are optional.
-The user can define his favorite language in his workspace settings, and LibrePCB shows all library elements in this language (if available).
+The user can define his preferred language in his workspace settings to make LibrePCB show all library elements in that language (if available).
 English is always the fallback language if the desired language is not available.